shresthapal2808/demographic_clustering/README.md

 # demographic-clustering.
-Used K-Nearest Neighbors (KNN) algorithm to make predictions Problem statement is given in the jupyter notebook
+Used the K-Nearest Neighbors (KNN) algorithm to make predictions

+Problem statement is given in the jupyter notebook